StateSpaceModels/ssm/doc/developers/dev_help.md

 ### Modify `src/Cmodel.py`

-Finally, the appropriate `mean` and `sd` of the Gaussian approximation must be defined in this file.
+The appropriate `mean` and `sd` of the Gaussian approximation must be defined in this file.
 We can use the fact that when `mean > 1000`, the Poisson distribution can be approximated by a normal distribution with the same `mean` and `sd = sqrt(mean)`.
 Thus, we only need to compute the standard deviation:

 ```python
 for o in observations: